 Will there be coursework outside of sessions?
 To get the most from the course we will be setting work to be done between sessions and brought back to the group, some of which will be reviewed by course tutors.
 We encourage learners to keep a journal throughout the course.

 Is it accredited?
-We are still considering if we need to accredit the course for 2024 and beyond.
+We are not accrediting the course at the moment, as we hear from some practitioners that the best courses are the ones that continually develop.
 We know that the greatest test of whether it works is the feedback from previous participants and how they develop their own practice.
 There is a thorough learning framework and assessment criteria that will be shared with the course participants.

 Have queries and want to know more?
 This can feel like a big commitment and we recommend having a chat with our lead practitioner to see if it right for you.
 Contact [email protected] Places are limited so we can manage quality and use the course to design future work.